 I could tell you about the time my beautiful and loving grandmother was babysitting for me (I was maybe 6?), and as I cuddled in her lap while she flipped through cable channels (we were one of the first families on the block with cable), I saw a brief shot of a woman on a conveyer belt-type table, strapped down, with a man and a chainsaw awaiting her at the end of the belt.
 Screaming was heard.
 My eyes closed quickly, but I never forgot that shot.
-I don’t think I really knew what the horror genre was all about, and at the point, I didn’t care.
+I don’t think I really knew what the horror genre was all about, and at the point, I was too terrified to care.

 Flash-forward to years later – 6th grade, to be precise.
 My friend Tina had a sleepover, and like most sleepovers in the 1980s, the night ended with movie watching – each girl to her own sleeping bag.
 This time was different, though.
 We would be watching TWO scary movies (Rated R!
 R for “Run home!”
 R for “Raid the Blockbuster!
 There have to be other movies!”
 R for “Raspberry chocolate birthday cake!
 Yes, I will have another piece!”
 That last part relates more to my love of sweets than to my fear of chainsaw-wielding men.
-Let’s move on.) – and not only did I not have any positive experience with a scary movie, but I knew I was not allowed to watch R rated movies per my parents.
+Let’s move on.) – and not only did I not have any positive experiences with a scary movie, but I knew I was not allowed to watch R-rated movies per my parents.

 I should have called home, right?
 Heck no. We were all in it together.
-If Tina’s parents rented the movies, it had to be okay, right?
+If Tina’s parents rented the movies, it had to be okay?
 First up, Silent Night, Deadly Night!
 Next up, I don’t even remember!
 I think SNDN was enough for the 11 year old set to handle that night.
 And sooo many images from this movie have creeped me out ever since.

 Two words: antelope antlers.